eastgenomics/Haemonc_requests/DI-1801/README.md

 as variants would be represented in a Uranus sample VCF, we want to convert them to a VCF-like description.
 This also means we can perform liftover to GRCh38 properly.
 A JSON file representing details of the fields to keep as INFO fields in the output VCF is required;
-an example `info_fields.json` is provided.
+an example `info_fields.json` is provided, and a FASTA (sourced from Ensembl) is also required for the GRCh37 reference genome.
 Example command:
 ```
 python convert_counts_to_vcf.py \
   --input genie_17_aggregated_counts_GRCh37.txt \
   --fasta Homo_sapiens.GRCh37.dna.toplevel.fa.gz \
+  --info_fields info_fields.json \
   --output_csv genie_17_aggregated_counts_GRCh37_vcf_description.csv \
   --output_vcf genie_17_aggregated_counts_GRCh37.vcf \
-  --info_fields info_fields.json
 ```

+Note: the VCF should then be sorted, compressed and normalised with bcftools and lifted over to GRCh38 with Picard LiftoverVcf.

 ### Add GRCh38 liftover to counts CSV
-To make a final CSV with GRCh38 lifted over variants and their aggregate counts, we want to read the VCF back into a dataframe and merge it with the CSV of counts in GRCh37.
+To make a final CSV with GRCh38 lifted over variants and their aggregate counts, we want to read the CSV with count data in GRCh37 and the lifted over VCF back into a dataframe and merge the GRCh38 variant info with the CSV to write a final CSV file.
 Example command:
 ```
 python add_grch38_liftover.py \
+  --csv genie_17_aggregated_counts_GRCh37_vcf_description.csv \
+  --vcf Genie_v17_aggregated_GRCh38_v1.0.0.vcf.gz \
+  --output Genie_v17_aggregated_GRCh38_v1.0.0.csv
 ```

 ### Create HTML table file
-From the output CSV, we want to generate a searchable HTML table with Tabulator.
+From the final CSV we want to generate a searchable HTML table with Tabulator.
 A JSON file representing the columns to keep in the HTML file from the Genie count data CSV is required; an example `columns.json` file is provided.
+We also provide the name of the Jinja HTML template (`jinja_template.html`) in the /templates directory which the CSV data will be inserted into.
 Example command:
 ```
 python create_html.py \
-    --input genie_17_aggregated_counts_GRCh38.csv \
+    --input Genie_v17_aggregated_GRCh38_v1.0.0.csv \
     --columns columns.json \
     --template jinja_template.html \
-    --output genie_17_aggregated_counts_GRCh38.html
+    --output Genie_v17_aggregated_GRCh38_v1.0.0.html
 ```